-We use Fruitful Office to deliver fruit to both offices each week.
-For every fruit basket our employees receive, the Fruitful Office plants a fruit tree in Mala to help mitigate the effect of global warming, deforestation and providing an income to support the local communities.
-This year, the scheme has plante 1,297 trees on Auto Trader’s behalf.
+We continue to use Fruitful Offices to deliver fruit to both offices each week.
+The Fruitful Office plants one tree in Malawi for every basket of fruit we receive.
+Last year 1,742 trees were planted on behalf of Auto Trader, helping the organisation to mitigate the effects of global warming, deforestation and providing an income to local communities.

 Greenhouse gas emissions statement